 Raising confident kids who aren’t afraid to follow their own hearts is important.
 It’s even more important when the child you are raising is a female.
-These questions to ask your daughter that will boost her confidence can help.
+These self esteem questions for girls that will boost her confidence can help.

 I have two amazing daughters.
 When I think about what I want for them, I want a lot of things.
 Of course I want them to be kind and compassionate.
 I want them to work hard and to reach for the stars.

 As well as being a mom, I am also a middle school teacher.
 I see over and over and over again, year after year, female students who have low-self esteem.
 To many of them, their worth is measured by their beauty.
 When confronted with peer pressure, they give in to it because they think that it will make them cool.

 The thing that so many girls are lacking is confidence.
 Confidence is the key to so many different things.
 And while my children are a little bit younger than middle school age, the time is flying by.

 My kids lack confidence in other ways.
 Like when meeting new people or making friends in school.

 Using these questions is one of the 9 strategies that I use to build my daughter’s confidence.